 Parole and Probation Officer

 Work conditions for Parole and Probation Officers vary widely depending on case locations and employer.
 Both Parole and Probation Officers typically earn a Bachelor's or a four-year degree in Criminal Justice or a related field.
-As of 2019, Parole and Probation Officers earned on average $59,910 per year (bls.gov).
+The Bureau of Labor Statistics reported that the average salary for parole/probation officers was $63,290 in 2021.

 Criminal Justice Programs